qiuwenbaike/Write/README.md

 At large screens, the main content container (with articles, texts, etc.) is 9/12 of the screen width and sidebar menu takes 2/12 of the screen width.
 It means that 1/12 of the screen width on the right side remains white.
 This is the default and looks good.

 But there can be cases when you need your wiki to extend to the full width of the screen even on the large screens.
-Then you can use `wgMedikContentWidth` variable in your `LocalSettings.php` and set that to `full`:
+Then you can use `$wgMedikContentWidth` variable in your `LocalSettings.php` and set that to `full`:

     $wgMedikContentWidth = 'full';